This week inHusker history

 The week of Sept.
-8-14, looking back in stretches of years divisible by five:
+8-14, looking back in five-year intervals

 1938: Coach Biff Jones says he'll have to rely heavily on sophomores during the upcoming season.